nostrband/nostrlogin.org/README.md

 Second, take a look at [nostr-tools](https://github.com/nbd-wtf/nostr-tools/) and [NDK](https://github.com/nostr-dev-kit/ndk).
 The first one is a lower-level tool - verify signatures, generate keys, format events, talk to a relay, etc. The second one is higher-level, with sophisticated relay communication logic, Nostr Connect implementation, and other powerful tools.

-For native apps, checkout [awesome-nostr](https://github.com/aljazceru/awesome-nostr) or just run a github search for `nostr` + your language.
+For native apps, check out [awesome-nostr](https://github.com/aljazceru/awesome-nostr) or just run a github search for `nostr` + your language.
 Thousands of tools are already out there, you'll certainly find something useful for your particular needs.

 ## Still have questions?

 Submit an [issue](https://github.com/nostrband/nostrlogin.org/issues) for this page, we will do our best to figure things out for you.
+Or submit a PR if you have something to contribute.